kamathln/blenderrpc/README.md

 Using
 -----

-Once installed, and Blender starts,
+* Once installed, and Blender starts,

-Point your mobiles phone's (recent, html5 compliant) browser to yourpc'sipaddress:9000
+* Point your mobiles phone's (recent, html5 compliant) browser to yourpc'sipaddress:9000
+* for rotating, press and hold one of the rotation buttons and rotate your phone.

 Warnings
 --------

 * This set was written for my purposes (playing around) and put on the web in the hopes someone may find it usefull or gets inspired for a solution in real world.
 * Different browsers report the angle in different scales.
 So your mileage may vary.
 Feel free to "calibrate" your index.html.
-Also Dear lazy web, feel free to write an initial
+Also Dear lazy web, feel free to write an initial calibration section to the index.html

 Developing: